kyle-villeneuve/GraphQL-QueryGen/README.md

 # GraphQL-QueryGen
-Recursively generates an GraphQL query with every possible field to an arbitrary depth.
+Recursively generates a GraphQL query with every possible field to an arbitrary depth.

 It can be a pain to exhaustively test GraphQL fields, and subfields many levels deep.
 This tool will recursively walk your GraphQL schema and generate a deeply nested query along with a variables object which you can fill in with the appropriate type.